Hadronic Structure, Conformal Maps, and Analytic Continuation

 Here and below, we reserve the variable $\zeta$ for complex numbers in the unit disk; the variable $z$ will be used for complex numbers in the upper half-plane.
 The Cayley transform is summarized visually in \cref{fig:cayley}.
 Composition with the Cayley transform maps the domain and co-domain to $\disk$, yielding the desired function $\mathcal{G}_{+}:\disk \to \disk$,

-Since the bosonic spectral density is an odd function, $G_{-}$ is not a Nevanlinna function.
-Indeed, \cref{eq:GR_finite_volume} shows that $\imag G_{-}$ is positive in the first quadrant and negative in the second quadrant.
+Since the bosonic spectral density is an odd function, $G_{-}$ is not a Nevanlinna function.\footnote{The method described here for bosonic Green functions differs from the treatment in Ref.~\cite{Nogaki:2023mut}.
+See \cref{ssec:complete_algorithm} for a discussion of differences.} Indeed, \cref{eq:GR_finite_volume} shows that $\imag G_{-}$ is positive in the first quadrant and negative in the second quadrant.
 By symmetry, $\imag G_{-}$ only vanishes in the upper half plane along the positive imaginary axis, where the real part is strictly positive, $\real G_{-}(iy) > 0$ for $y>0$.
 In other words, $G_{-}: \C^+ \to \C \setminus \R^-$, where $\R^-$ is the negative real line.
 This motivates defining a modified transform $\widetilde{C}: \C\setminus\R^- \to \disk$ via

 with the usual branch cut along the negative real line.
 The transformation $\tilde{C}$ is summarized visually in~\cref{fig:ctilde}.
 Similar to the fermionic case, composition with $\widetilde{C}$ and the Cayley transorm then yields an associated function on the unit disk $\mathcal{G}_{-}:\disk\to\disk$: